gjbex/Scientific-C-plus-plus/source-code/README.md

 1. `Misc`: some miscellaneous examples.
 1. `Vcpkg`: illustration of how to use the vcpkg C++ package manager.
 1. `CPM`: illustration of how to use the CPM package manager for C++.
+1. `ParallelExecution`: illustration of parallelizing algorithms using execution policies and TBB.